 The rounded shape of the Oval cut elongates the fingers and looks very elegant.
 It’s an increasingly trendy shape that still has a timeless quality.
 It sparkles like the Round Brilliant cut, but the elongated shape maximizes carat weight so the stone appears larger.

 The Oval shape has a larger surface area and a shallower depth of the cut, which are factors that also contribute to this cut appearing larger.
 Typically, a four-prong setting showcases an Oval stone best, but a six-prong setting can be gorgeous too, particularly for larger carat weights.

-The Emerald cut is a unique style because it has very few facets.
+The Emerald cut ring is a unique style because it has very few facets.
 The open step-cut facets refract light differently, creating a flashing effect rather than a more traditional sparkle.
 It’s a vintage, elegant look that appears slightly larger than its true carat weight.

 The way the facets are cut into an Emerald cut stone give it a larger surface area than a Round cut stone, which makes it look larger.
 To make the most of the bigger look, go for a simple setting that lets the main stone shine.

 The rectangular shape and brilliant-cut facets make the Radiant cut feel modern and bold.
 The elongated shape and intense sparkle make Radiant cut stones appear larger than their carat weight suggests, so a 1 carat stone looks larger than a similar weight in another cut.

 In fact, the creator of the Radiant cut, Henry Grossbard, specifically designed them to appear larger than other carat weights.
 He was able to cut the facets differently than other stones to create a cut that is exceptionally sparkly and yet shallower so the eye sees more surface area.